 Every employee must protect themselves and their colleagues from the dangers of hazardous substances.
 This means that they must follow the health and safety measures that their employer has put in place.
 It may include reporting any issues, wearing correct PPE and adhering to all information provided in COSHH training.

 In order for employers to comply with COSHH Regulations 2002, the following measures must be taken, employers must:

 Decide on precautions to prevent exposure, such as replace a substance with a safer alternative or change work practices so that people are less exposed to the harmful substance.
-For example, a factory might lower the temperature to minimise the amount of harmful vapour getting into the air so that people don’t inhale it.
+For example, a factory might lower the temperature to minimise the amount of harmful vapour getting into the air.
+As a result, people don’t inhale it.

-Prevent exposure to hazardous substances if it is reasonably practical to do so, or apply measures to adequately control exposure to the hazardous substance.
-For example, increase ventilation, reduce the time workers are exposed to a harmful substance, provide PPE (personal protective equipment) and display warning signs.
+Prevent exposure to hazardous substances if it is reasonably practical to do so.
+Otherwise, apply measures to adequately control exposure to the hazardous substance.
+For example, increase ventilation, reduce the time workers are exposed to a harmful substance, provide PPE and display warning signs.

 Ensure that a workplace uses and maintains control measures to reduce exposure to a substance hazardous to health.
-Control measures may include reviewing systems of work, examining ventilation, cleaning the workplace space and equipment, or assessing quality and effectiveness of PPE.
+Control measures include reviewing work systems, examining ventilation, cleaning the workspace and equipment, or assessing quality and effectiveness of PPE.
 Employers must review these measures regularly.

-Keep track of exposure to any hazardous substances in the workplace to ensure that it does not exceed legal workplace exposure limits.
+Keep track of exposure to any hazardous substances in the workplace.
+Also, ensure that it does not exceed legal workplace exposure limits.